metablaster/WindowsFirewallRuleset/Modules/Ruleset.Firewall/Help/en-US/Remove-FirewallRule.md

 ### -Domain

-Policy store from which remove rules, default is local GPO.
+Computer name from which remove rules, default is local GPO.

 ```yaml
 Type: System.String